Meet Our Board Members

 After graduating from Concordia University Wisconsin in 2006 (B.A.), Dr. Brian T. German attended Concordia Theological Seminary in Fort Wayne, Indiana (M.Div., 2010), and Wycliffe College at the University of Toronto (Ph.D., 2014).
 His main area of research has been the history of biblical interpretation, with a particular focus on how earlier interpreters understood the presence of Christ in the Old Testament.
 Dr. German joined the faculty of Concordia University Wisconsin as an Assistant Professor of Theology and the Director of Concordia Bible Institute in July of 2014.
 He and his wife Kalia have two children: Grace and Zephaniah.

-Rev. Dr. John W. Saleska is the Director Emeritus of the Concordia Bible Institute.
+Rev. Dr. John W. Saleska was the Director Emeritus of the Concordia Bible Institute.
 He was a professor for 23 years at Concordia Theological Seminary, Ft.
 Wayne, IN, teaching such courses as Old and New Testament, Bible Psychology, Counseling, and Homiletics.
 He was also chairman of the Department of Pastoral Ministry and Missions.
 Before that he taught for 23 years at St. John’s College in Winfield, KS.
-He has received degrees from St. Paul’s College, Concordia, MO and Concordia Seminary, St. Louis.
+He received degrees from St. Paul’s College, Concordia, MO and Concordia Seminary, St. Louis.
 His graduate work in Psychology and Guidance and Counseling was done at Washington University in St. Louis and Wichita State University, Wichita, KS.
 He received an honorary doctorate from Concordia University, River Forest, Il.
 Dr. Saleska joined the Concordia Bible Institute as Director in December of 2000.
-Currently he also serves on the Advisory Board of the Women’s Leadership Institute of Concordia University Wisconsin.
-He and his wife, Sallie, are the parents of four children and grandparents of twelve children.
+He also served on the Advisory Board of the Women’s Leadership Institute of Concordia University Wisconsin.

 Phil Meinzen – Chairman